meditationstuff/protocol_1/narrative_writing_bib.md

 		* Hasegawa, Nobuko.
 "Thetic judgment as presentational" Journal of Japanese Linguistics, vol. 26, no. 1, 2010, pp. 5-26.
 		* Ojea, Ana.
 "Syntax meets discourse: Locative and deictic (directional) inversion in English" Poznan Studies in Contemporary Linguistics, vol. 56, no. 2, 2020, pp. 251-276. [tag: thetic]
 			* -
 				* Rosengren, Inger.
-"The thetic/categorical distinction revisited once more."
+"The thetic/&#8203;categorical distinction revisited once more."
 (1997): 439-480.
 					* Sasse, Hans-Jürgen.
-"The thetic/categorical distinction revisited."
+"The thetic/&#8203;categorical distinction revisited."
 (1987): 511-580.
+					* Lambrecht, Knud.
+"When subjects behave like objects: An analysis of the merging of S and O in sentence-focus constructions across languages."
+Studies in Language.
+International Journal sponsored by the Foundation “Foundations of Language” 24.3 (2000): 611-682.
+					* Ernst, Thomas.
+"Modification of stative predicates."
+Language (2016): 237-274.
+					* Lambrecht, Knud.
+Information structure and sentence form: Topic, focus, and the mental representations of discourse referents.
+Vol. 71.
+Cambridge university press, 1994.
+					* Chafe, Wallace.
+"Givenness, contrastiveness, definiteness, subjects, topics, and point of view."
+Subject and topic/&#8203;Academic 30 (1976).
+					* Landau, Idan.
+"The explicit syntax of implicit arguments."
+Linguistic Inquiry 41.3 (2010): 357-388.
 				* Hill, Walter., Bryan Gindoff, and Bruce Henstell.
 Screenplay of the 1975 film Hard Times.
 				* TheBig_W.
 "Lessons learned from 6 books, and ten years of writing." https://www.reddit.com/r/writing/comments/1gvqf56/lessons_learned_from_6_books_and_ten_years_of/ [Last accessed: 2024-11-21]
 			* Ojea, Ana.
 "The syntax of thetic statements in English."
 Atlantis 42.1 (2020): 143-162.